juristr/juristr.github.com/blog/blogdrfts/gitexplained.md

 tags: [Git]
 ---

-I'm working with Git now for more than a year, only on my personal projects and those I have on GitHub however.
+I'm working with Git now for about two years, only on my personal projects and those I have on GitHub however.
 At work we still use TFS and SVN (as of now).
 Recently [Paolo Perrotta](https://twitter.com/nusco) came to our company to hold a course about Agile planning where he also quickly explained Git in the context of refactoring.
 I really liked his approach of explaining it and that's why I'd like to replicate his explanation here.

-## Git is an advanced File System

-His approach was to explain Git from the perspective of the tree which it constructs behind the scenes somehow.
+Git sits on top of your file system and manipulates files as you jump around on a Git repository.
+You can imagine Git as a **tree** structure where **each commit creates a new node** in that tree.
+Nearly all Git commands serve to navigate on this tree and to manipulate it accordingly.
+In fact, there are nearly no limits on what can be done.
+Moreover, each node only stores the diff to its ancestor which makes Git extremely powerful in terms of speed and memory consumption.

-As such in this tutorial I'd like to take a look at how Git works by viewing a git repo from the point of view of a tree (which it is actually).
-I'll walk through some common use cases like
+As such in this tutorial I'd like to take a look at how Git works by viewing a Git repository from the point of view of the tree it constructs.
+To do so I walk through some common use cases like

 - adding/modifying a new file
 - creating and merging a branch with and without merge conflicts
-- rebasing aka "changing the history"
+- Viewing the history/changelog
+- Performing a rollback to a certain commit
+- Sharing/synching your code to a remote/central repository

+Note, I perform all of these operations on the command line.
+Even if you're not the shell-guy you should till give it a try to get comfortable with it to follow the examples in this post.

+## Terminology

+Here's the git terminology:

+- **master - ** the repository's main branch.
+Depending on the work flow it is the one people work on or the one where the integration happens
+- **clone - ** copies an existing git repository, normally from some remote location to your local environment.
+- **commit - ** submitting files to the repository; in other VCS it is often referred to as "checkin"
+- **fetch or pull - ** is like "update" or "get latest" in other VCS.
+The difference between fetch and pull is that pull combines both, fetching the latest code from a remote repo as well as performs the merging.
+- **push - ** is used to submit the code to a remote repository
+- **remote - ** these are "remote" locations of your repository, normally on some central server.
+- **SHA - ** every commit or node in the Git tree is identified by a unique SHA key.
+You can use them in various commands in order to manipulate a specific node.
+- **head - ** is a reference to the node to which the repository currently points.
+- **branch - ** is just like in other VCS with the difference that a branch in Git is actually nothing more special than a particular label on a given node.
+It is not a physical copy of the files as in other popular VCS.

-## Create a new Git Repository
+## Lets get started: Create a new Git Repository

 Before starting, lets create a new directory where the git repository will live and `cd` into it:

     $ mkdir mygitrepo
     $ cd mygitrepo